-What is Minecraft Education Edition?
+What Is Minecraft Education Edition?

 Minecraft: Education Edition is a version of Minecraft designed for education in a classroom setting.
 It's a game-based learning platform that makes it easy to provide all sorts of learning experiences within the popular Minecraft environment that kids already love.
 MEE includes hundreds of pre-made Minecraft worlds.
 And players can build their own worlds, allowing them to engage in and explore an instructive virtual environment.

-Minecraft Education Edition
+How To Download Minecraft Education Edition

 Start by downloading the app and exploring online tutorials and lessons for learning with Minecraft.
 Here's how to download Minecraft Education Edition in a few simple steps.